Street Wear Australia

 The majority of RAW WAR’s pieces are unisex, however I still do design pieces and mould sizes around genders.
-The main challenge is in deciding and working on sizing to fit both genders.
+The main challenge is in deciding and working on sizing to fit all genders.

-What are your biggest challenges in the world of fashion design?
+What are your biggest challenges in the world of street wear fashion design?